Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 ![Alt Image Text](../images/az305_8_34.png "Body image")

-### Choosing a unique keys
+### 7-8 Choosing a unique keys

-Unique keys provide developers with the ability to add a layer of data integrity to their database.
+**Unique keys provide developers with the ability to add a layer of data integrity to their database.**

 By creating a unique key policy when a container is created, you ensure the uniqueness of **one or more values per partition key.**